Click Here!

 If you want to taste real Chicken Manchurian, visit Tangra Masala (New Hyde Park, NY) or Chinese Mirch (Lexington Ave, NYC).
 It's worth the drive to New York.

-Hailing as we do from South India and nostalgic for a dish from our region, we ordered Chicken Coondapur Curry ($11.95).
-God, were we lucky?
+God, were we lucky!
 This was the only dish at Lovash that was palatable but not great.
 Hey, in the country of the blind the one-eyed man is the King, Right?

 All three dishes, Chicken Coondapur Curry, Avial and Chicken Manchurian, came with a small mound of Saffron Rice and Salad.